mattvenn/zero-to-asic-www/content/terminology/STA.md

 * In the synthesis exploration loop.
 Here the results can be used to iterate over different synthesis options to help meet timing requirements.
 * After extraction.
 This is the most accurate timing report as it is done on the finished layout.
 This file is called 27-opensta_spef.min_max.rpt (numbering can change depending on OpenLANE setup).

+# MPW1 issues

+[MPW1 silicon was faulty](/post/mpw1_silicon) because a hold time violation wasn't detected.
+This was due to the tools being setup incorrectly.
+In fact you can see in the above timing charts that the clock network delay for both setup and hold timing reports was 0.
+This is a clue that the tool wasn't working correctly, as there should always be some small delay in the clock network.